 Maybe you have cut down your consumption of meat or processed foods.
 Maybe you have educated yourself about the impacts your nutrition decisions have.
 While making these changes for myself, I asked: Is the topic of nutrition only me changing, or is this a worldwide trend?
 How do we perceive food in 2022 as a society?

 Nutrition Hub answered this question a few weeks ago.
-Nutrition Hub is the groundbreaking knowledge platform for future nutrition topics curated by leading nutrition experts.
-After interviewing over 100 nutrition experts, they summarized their findings in a trend report, showcasing the top 10 trends in 2022.
+Nutrition Hub is a groundbreaking knowledge platform for future nutrition topics curated by leading nutrition experts.
+After interviewing over 100 nutrition experts, they summarized their findings in a trend report showcasing the top 10 nutrition trends in 2022.

 1. Climate-friendly and Sustainable Eating

-For a growing number of consumers, the regionality and the sustainability of their foods are more important than their health impact.
+For many consumers, their foods’ regionality and sustainability are more important than their health impact.
 The rising popularity of vegetarian and vegan recipes can hardly be overlooked.
 This change can also be seen in communal feeding (like schools or canteens), where menus are not only offering more vegetables but also becoming adjusted to the season and region.

 2. Vegan and Plant-Based Nutrition

 A proper nutrition plan will lead to overall health improving and keeping your body clean.
 Consider planning your plant-based meals to establish the foods that work best for you.
 If you have any wellness goals and wish to minimize bad food habits, a meal planning app can help you achieve your goals.
 The primary purpose of the Lasta meal planning app is to find a meal that meets your wellness and lifestyle goals.
 Here, you can find a solid meal plan menu for a range of diets, such as vegan or keto.
 Lasta will help you make the right food choices and get fueled for the rest of the day.